1tuee/eb-mk/README.md

 # eb-mk
-microkernel in rust with QEMU
+microkernel in rust with QEMU in 46 hours livestream...

 specs.